cagatayfilburnu/ab-testing-on-control-group-dataset/README.md

 The A/B test has been going on for 1 month and bombabomba.com is now waiting to analyze the results of this A/B test.
 The ultimate success criterion for bombabomba.com is **Purchase**.
 Therefore, the focus should be on the **Purchase** metric for statistical testing.

-A/B Testing is a statistic method about **Hypothesis Tests**.
+A/B Testing is a statistical method about **Hypothesis Tests**.
 A typical hypothesis test is;

 ```math
 H_0: M_1 = M_2